MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-hosted-applications.md

 For most applications, the [`DefaultAzureCredential`](/python/api/azure-identity/azure.identity.defaultazurecredential) class from the [`azure.identity`](/python/api/azure-identity/azure.identity) library provides the simplest and recommended means of authentication.

-`DefaultAzureCredential` automatically uses the app's managed identity (MSI) in the cloud, and automatically loads a local service principal from environment variables when running locally (as described on [Configure your local Python dev environment for Azure - Configure authentication](configure-local-development-environment.md#configure-authentication)).
+`DefaultAzureCredential` automatically uses a variety of underlying authentication methods, such as the app's managed identity (MSI) in the cloud or a local service principal from environment variables when running locally (as described on [Configure your local Python dev environment for Azure - Configure authentication](configure-local-development-environment.md#configure-authentication)).
+For more information, see the [`DefaultAzureCredential` class reference](/python/api/azure-identity/azure.identity.defaultazurecredential).

 :::code language="python" source="~/../python-sdk-examples/auth/key_vault_example_short.py":::